-Regions contain to points, or "handles" with which to edit the shape of the region.
+Regions contain two points, or "handles", with which to edit the shape of the region.

 To modify the region shape:

-In addition to vertex editing, designers can also use the Modify Region Border command to easily change the shape of polygons.
-The command is run by right-clicking on the desired polygon and selecting Polygon Actions » Modify Polygon Border.
+In addition to vertex editing, you also can use the Modify Region Border command to easily change the shape of polygons.
+The command is run by right-clicking on the desired polygon then selecting Polygon Actions » Modify Polygon Border.
 Once the command is launched, the cursor becomes a crosshair.
 Each time you click, a new vertex is added.
 As during region placement, the Shift+Spacebar shortcuts can be used to change corner shapes.

 The following methods of non-graphical editing are available:

-This method of editing uses the following dialog to modify the properties of a region object.
+This method of editing uses the associated Properties panel mode to modify the properties of a Region object.

-The Region dialog can be accessed during placement by pressing the Tab key.
+During placement, the Region mode of the Properties panel can be accessed by pressing the Tab key.

-A List panel allows the designer to display design objects from one or more documents in tabular format, enabling quick inspection and modification of object attributes.
-Used in conjunction with appropriate filtering, it enables the display of just those objects falling under the scope of the active filter – allowing the designer to target and edit multiple design objects with greater accuracy and efficiency.
+A List panel allows you to display design objects from one or more documents in tabular format, enabling quick inspection and modification of object attributes.
+Used in conjunction with appropriate filtering, it enables the display of just those objects falling under the scope of the active filter – allowing you to target and edit multiple design objects with greater accuracy and efficiency.